Greginkansas/-openhab-openhab1wiki/Garadget-Binding.md

 ## Example Binding Strings

 Here are some examples of valid binding configuration strings, as you would define in your .items file.
-Each item binding indicates if it is an in-only binding or bidirectional binding string in the examples below.
 Change the device identifiers below to match your Garadget(s).

 ```
 Group Garadget